hanysz/img2sgf/README.md

 ![screen shot](https://github.com/hanysz/img2sgf/raw/master/screenshot.jpg )

-You're welcome to offer feedback, although I can't promise to act on it properly!
+You're welcome to offer feedback, although I can't promise to act on it promptly!
 Raise an issue here on GitHub, or join [the discussion at Life in 19x19](https://lifein19x19.com/viewtopic.php?f=18&t=17355)

 # Installation